 By only allowing the foods that the body can easily digest, the GAPS diet aims to starve the harmful bacteria, reducing their number.
 Or, even eliminating them completely.

 Whilst on the GAPS diet, avoid all grains, starchy vegetables and foods containing disaccharide sugars.
-These sugars include sucrose (table sugar), lactose (milk sugar) and maltose (malt sugar).
+These disaccharides include sucrose (table sugar), lactose (in milk) and maltose (malt sugar).
 As well as avoiding other foods that may inflame the gut such as modern processed vegetable oils.

 This diet also emphasises fresh and unprocessed foods as well as cultured foods and meat or fish stocks.
 Fermented foods such as sauerkraut and home-made yoghurt provide a wide range of beneficial bacteria.
 Whilst meat stocks provide the nutrients for repairing the gut lining.